Alan Keen: Expenses

-Together with his MP wife Ann Keen, the couple used their combined second homes allowances to buy an apartment in an up-market development at Waterloo on the South Bank of the River Thames, claiming £175,000 over five years.
-The Waterloo apartment is nine miles from their constituency home in Brentford, a 30-minute drive from Westminster.
-MPs who reside near the Keens in Brentford, such as Home Office Minister Phil Woolas who lives in the next street, are able to commute from there to Westminster.
-The couple claimed for both the interest payments on the Waterloo flat and the cost of re-mortgaging their Brentford home.
-The Fees Office agreed with the couple's argument that this was claimable because it was used to raise equity for the flat.
-The mortgage also included the cost of "compulsory" life insurance attached to the mortgages, a practice which is now banned.
-In total the Keens have claimed almost £1.7 million in expenses over seven years.

-In 2009, their Brentford home was occupied by squatters after it was unoccupied for 9–12 months following a dispute with a building firm undertaking renovation work.
-The squatters' declared aim was to turn the house into a centre for war refugees, in response to Mrs Keen's support for the British invasion of Iraq.
+Together with his MP wife Ann Keen, the couple used their combined second homes allowances to buy an apartment on the South Bank of the River Thames.

 In defending their part in the expenses scandal the Keen's stated "we have advocated, strongly supported, and voted for the introduction of Freedom of Information legislation.
 We are pleased that the point has been reached when full details of MPs' expenses are being published on a regular basis for everyone to see".
-However, in November 2009, arsonists repeatedly attacked an office block containing Mrs Keen's constituency offices in reaction to the revelations over their expense claims.
-Keen voted against the reform of MP's expenses in 2008.

-A formal investigation into the Keens' expenses by the Parliamentary Commissioner for Standards ruled in March that the Keens had breached the expenses rules and that he regarded the breach of the rules as "serious", and involving "significant public funds".
+A formal investigation into the Keen’s expenses by the Parliamentary Commissioner for Standards ruled in March that the Keens had breached the expenses rules and that he regarded the breach of the rules as "serious", and involving "significant public funds".
 He suggested that the Keens should pay back four months worth of their claims - some £5,678.
 However, The Commons Standards and Privileges Committee of MPs disagreed with his findings and reduced the repayment to £1,500.